 April, May, September, and October, when the summer crowds have gone but the fine weather remains, are the best times to visit.
 It certainly might rain (this is Ireland, after all), which just means you’ll have rainbows!
 In September, which is considered high season, leaves start turning, ushering in fall.

-Learn more in our Insider’s Guide to Killarney and County Kerry, Ireland, and plan your trip through our site to be marked as a VIP and get the best possible trip.
+Learn more in our Insider’s Guide to Killarney and County Kerry, Ireland, and use Wendy’s trip request form to be marked as a VIP and get the best possible trip.

 Porto & the Douro River Valley, Portugal